Diamond Lake Beach in Mundelein

 Marriott Lincolnshire Resort in Lincolnshire

 Lake County knows food; the region is home to a diverse selection of restaurants, serving unique dining experiences you can’t taste anywhere else.
 Take The Shanty, a restaurant in Wadsworth that was recently featured on Guy Fieri’s popular show “Diners, Drive-Ins and Dives.”
 Your attendees will be dazzled by The Shanty’s signature dishes, including the bacon-wrapped filet mignon topped with hot conch salsa and wild Atlantic salmon glazed with tequila and orange juice.
 The Shanty’s fresh fish fries and Sunday brunch are also popular meals with locals and visitors.
 In nearby Gurnee, The Chocolate Sanctuary is another crowd pleaser.
 The restaurant’s namesake ingredient is artfully incorporated into dishes like cocoa-nib crab cakes and short ribs braised in pinot noir and dark cocoa.
 The Chocolate Sanctuary’s event space can accommodate up to 150 guests for an unforgettable night out.
 For traditional American fare, treat your attendees to pasture-raised steaks and burgers at Beelow’s Steakhouse in Lake County.
-All of Beelow’s meat comes from the owners’ family farms in the nearby village of Mundelein.
-Lake County is also home to several breweries, wineries and distilleries, including the popular Mickey Finn’s Brewery, the region’s first brewpub.
+Beelow’s meat comes from the owners’ family farms in the nearby village of Mundelein.
+Lake County is also home to many craft breweries, wineries and distilleries, including the popular Mickey Finn’s Brewery, the region’s first brewpub.
 No matter where you go, you and your attendees will be treated to Lake County-style hospitality that makes everyone feel like a special guest.

 Six Flags Great America & Hurricane Harbor in Gurnee

 Lake County offers all of the perks of a big city, minus the high costs.
 In addition to hundreds of restaurants, shops and galleries, Lake County is also home to multiple attractions, where you can host unforgettable incentive trips, teambuilding outings and corporate parties.
 Treat your attendees to a thrilling day of rollercoasters and waterslides at Six Flags Great America and Hurricane Harbor Water Park.
 Or strap them into a modified bumper car for an adrenaline-fueled game of lacrosse on wheels at Whirlyball, a restaurant and bar that also has a laser tag court and bowling alley.
 Want to host an opening night party with style?
-Consider a casino night, murder mystery dinner or karaoke party—complete with a live backup band—at the industrial chic Viper Alley event space.

 Independence Grove Forest Preserve in Libertyville